Controller Tester

 Can it detect stick drift?

 Yes — that's a core feature.
 Leave the sticks centered and the tester reports PASS, DRIFTING or FAIL plus the exact resting offset.
-For a deeper diagnosis, use the stick drift test.

 Why doesn't the vibration / rumble strength show?